TheVisualHub/VisualFactory/VisualSubprocess/README.md

 ---
 ## ⚙️ How It Works

-🧹 **Cleanup:**
+1️⃣ **Cleanup:**
-   Deletes previously generated images from `TheVisualFolder2025` unless cleanup is disabled.
+   - Deletes previously generated images from `TheVisualFolder2025` unless cleanup is disabled 🧹

-✨ **Visual Generation:**
+2️⃣ **Visual Generation:**
-   - Selects a random emoji to spice up logs 🎨
+   - Selects a random emoji to spice up logs
    - Builds a ChimeraX command script with your style options and output paths
    - Runs ChimeraX subprocess silently with that script
-   - Saves a timestamped PNG image in the output folder
+   - Saves a timestamped PNG image in the output folder 🎨

-🖼️ **Final Output:**
+3️⃣ **Final Output:**
-   A gallery of beautiful, high-res molecular images in your chosen folder.
+   - A gallery of beautiful, high-res molecular images in the chosen output folder 🖼️

 ---